avenirs-esr/karuta-deployer/README.md

 2. `mysql -h${sql.server.host} -u ${user} -p ${password} < etc/database/karuta-backend.sql`
 3. `mysql -h${sql.server.host} -u ${user} -p ${password} < etc/database/report-helper.sql`

-## Tomcat configuration
+### Tomcat configuration

-most important file to watch on is `etc/tomcat/server.xml`
+Most important file to watch on is `etc/tomcat/server.xml`

 * the connector configured by default is for proxy HTTP and not for AJP
 * you can set the `<resource></resource>` to use a secured, managed, monitored from jmx JDBC pool.
 The default conf is nearly a good one for production
 * accesslog valve is configured for a HAproxy frontend

-Following example of proxy http configurations on a frontal server
+Following example of proxy http configurations on a frontal server:

-* apache
+* Apache

 ```
   <VirtualHost *:443>
     ...
     # SSL stuff